rommguy/react-custom-scroll/README.md

 ```

 ### Peer Dependencies
-This package requires React 18+ to be installed in your project:
+This package was tested with React 19, and requires React 18 or higher to be installed in your project:

 ```sh
 npm install react@">=18.0.0" react-dom@">=18.0.0"